Mirrrrrow/rp_core/README.md

 ### 🚘 Vehicle Interaction Menu (WIP)

 - Carkeys are item.
 Give them to your friends or steal them!
-- Carkeys can be changed and duplicated by the mechanic!
 - Change the engine state using the radial menu!

 ### 🚘 Vehicle Registration (WIP)